pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.getImageBbox`         PDF only: get bbox of embedded image :meth:`Page.getImageList`         PDF only: get list of used images :meth:`Page.getLinks`             get all links :meth:`Page.getPixmap`            create a page image in raster format :meth:`Page.getSVGimage`          create a page image in SVG format :meth:`Page.getText`              extract the page's text
+:meth:`Page.getImageBbox`         PDF only: get bbox of embedded image :meth:`Page.getImageList`         PDF only: get list of used images :meth:`Page.getLinks`             get all links :meth:`Page.get_label`            PDF only: return the label of the page :meth:`Page.getPixmap`            create a page image in raster format :meth:`Page.getSVGimage`          create a page image in SVG format :meth:`Page.getText`              extract the page's text